goncalo-oliveira/faas-aspnet-template/README.md

 - aspnet-controller (ControllerBase)
 - aspnet-fsharp (IHttpFunction)

-Version 2.x dropped `IHttpFunction` inheritance.
+The `IHttpFunction` interface disappeared in version 2.x.
 Functions are either directly mapped using a minimal API (great for *pure* functions) or they implement one or more controllers, derived from `ControllerBase` (better choice for *micro-apis*).
 This applies to both C# and F# templates; so now, there are only two templates (aspnet and aspnet-fsharp).

 If your current function derives from `IHttpFunction`, the recommended course of action is to migrate to a minimal API function (which is what the template generates by default).

 The project file also suffered some changes; it is now an executable and not a library, and replaced `OpenFaaS.Functions` with `OpenFaaS.Runner`.

-The easiest way is to create a separate dummy project to serve as a reference as you make the changes.
+The easiest way is to create a separate *hello* project to serve as a reference as you make the changes.
 Nonetheless, here's what the function project file looks like

 ```xml
 <Project Sdk="Microsoft.NET.Sdk">